Key Terms & Style

 The following key terms cover items that don’t appear in the stylebook, items you’ll encounter frequently, or our exceptions to AP style.

 If mention of degrees is necessary to establish someone’s credentials, the preferred form is to avoid an abbreviation and use instead a phrase such as: John Jones, who has a doctorate in psychology.
 Clare Smith, ’93, College of Art, Media and Design or Clare Smith, ’93, holds a bachelor’s [or graphic design] degree from the College of Art, Media and Design.

 Make sure to use an apostrophe in bachelor’s degree, master’s degree, etc., but do not use the possessive in Bachelor of Arts or Master of Science.
 Also: an associate degree (no possessive).

 Use degree abbreviations only when you need to identify several individuals by degree on first reference and when using the preferred form would be cumbersome.
 Use these abbreviations only after a full name—never after just a last name.
 When used after a name, an academic abbreviation is set off by commas: Jane Smith, PhD, spoke.

 Use Dr. only for people who are physicians.

-When mentioning college/school affiliation and year of graduation for students and alumni, use Northeastern style for degrees (DMSB, for example).
+If you include both college/school affiliation and year of graduation for students or alumni, use Northeastern style for degrees (DMSB, for example).
 Use these college designations only for internal audiences who will understand what they are; otherwise, identify the college narratively.

 Northeastern style is to use accent marks per Webster’s New World College Dictionary.
 Note that the preferred Northeastern spelling of resumé is with an acute accent on the second e.